malc-u/SomeoneKnowsSomething/README.md

 This website - my account section - uses Font Awesome Icons to direct logged in user to add, listen to, edit or delete podcasts.
 It also displays an icon to allow user to acces password change section.

 ## Wireframes
+Initial wireframes for this project can be seen in the [Wireframes folder]().

 # Features